 What to Do If You Are Sexually Assaulted

-- Call a friend or family member you trust.
+- Seek health and support services: A variety of health and support services are available on and off campus for victims of sexual violence.
+For information about such services, including counseling, please contact Idelia Smith, Affirmative Action/Title IX Coordinator, at 413.552.2228.
+Call a friend or family member that you trust.
 You also can call a crisis center or a hotline to talk with a counselor.
-One hotline is the National Sexual Assault Hotline at 800-656-HOPE (4673).
 Feelings of shame, guilt, fear, and shock are normal.
 It is important to get counseling from a trusted professional.
+In Western Massachusetts, contact:

 While at the hospital: